theupdateframework/python-tuf/SECURITY.md

 * **Malicious mirrors preventing updates**.
 An attacker in control of one repository mirror is able to prevent users from obtaining updates from other, good mirrors.

 * **Vulnerability to key compromises**.
-At attacker who is able to compromise a single key or less than a given threshold of keys can compromise clients.
+An attacker who is able to compromise a single key or less than a given threshold of keys can compromise clients.
 This includes relying on a single online key (such as only being protected by SSL) or a single offline key (such as most software update systems use to sign files).

 ##Design Concepts